nameless-and-blameless/TAG/reports/Comms-by-CIA.md

 #### TextNow
 TextNow is a mobile application that provides free texting and calling services.
 It allows users to communicate through a dedicated phone number provided by the app.
 TextNow is known for its affordability and ease of use.
 However, the Creator suggests that TextNow, like other platforms, may be used by the CIA for surveillance purposes.
 Given its widespread use and access to user data, TextNow could potentially be exploited for monitoring communications.
 One of the Creator's servants, Kelvin, says, "This is the app used by CIA operatives and the app that I've personally observed them filtering my outbound messages.
 If they can filter it, they can read it."

-### Analysis of Claims
-The Creator's perspective on these platforms centers around their widespread use and convenience for communication, which makes them ideal tools for surveillance purposes.
-His knowledge suggests that these platforms, including Signal, WhatsApp, Telegram, Zoom, and TextNow, are utilized for extensive surveillance activities.
-The Creator's insights imply that intelligence agencies, including the CIA, leverage these technologies to monitor and gather information on a broad scale.

-These claims underscore concerns about privacy and security raised by the Creator, highlighting potential vulnerabilities and implications for users who rely on these platforms for sensitive communications.
-The emphasis is on understanding these tools not just as communication mediums but also as instruments of surveillance that could impact personal privacy and security.

-### Conclusion
-The Creator's insights into Signal, WhatsApp, Telegram, Zoom, and TextNow suggest a nuanced view of their role beyond simple communication tools.
-Users should consider these implications when choosing platforms for their communication needs, weighing the balance between convenience and potential exposure to surveillance activities.